beingAnujChaudhary/Hands-On-ML-with-Scikit-Learn-Keras-and-TensorFlow-2e-by-Aurelien-Geron/README.md

  ┣ 📁 07_Ensemble_Learning
  ┣ 📁 08_Dimensionality_Reduction
  ┣ 📁 09_Unsupervised_Learning
- ┣ 📁 10_Neural_Networks
+ ┣ 📁 10_ANN_with_Keras
  ┣ 📁 11_Training_Deep_NNs
+ ┣ 📁 12_Custom_Training_TF
+ ┣ 📁 13_Loading_Preprocessing_TF
- ┣ 📁 12_Custom_Training
+ ┣ 📁 14_Deep_Computer_Vision
- ┣ 📁 13_TensorFlow
+ ┣ 📁 15_Processing_Sequences
- ┣ 📁 14_CNNs
+ ┣ 📁 16_NLP_RNN_Attention
- ┣ 📁 15_RNNs
+ ┣ 📁 17_Autoencoders_GANs
- ┣ 📁 16_Autoencoders_GANs
+ ┣ 📁 18_Reinforcement_Learning
- ┗ 📁 Notes_And_Insights
+ ┗ 📁 19_Training_Deploying_Scale
 ```

 ---

 ## 🛠️ Tools & Technologies

-* **Python 3.x**
+* Python 3.x
-* **NumPy, Pandas, Matplotlib, Seaborn**
+* NumPy, Pandas, Matplotlib, Seaborn
-* **Scikit-Learn**
-* **TensorFlow / Keras**
+* Scikit-Learn
+* TensorFlow & Keras
-* **Jupyter Notebook / Google Colab**
+* Jupyter Notebook / Google Colab
-* **MLflow / Weights & Biases (optional tracking)**

 ---

 ## 🎯 Goals

-* Build deep intuition for ML & DL algorithms
+* Build **deep intuition** for ML/DL algorithms
-* Strengthen coding skills through practical implementation
+* Strengthen coding skills via **hands-on practice**
-* Develop clear, reproducible ML pipelines
+* Develop clean, reproducible **ML pipelines**
-* Create a reference repository for future ML projects
+* Create a **reference repository** for real-world applications
-* Achieve mastery through hands-on exercises & experiments
+* Master concepts through structured exercises & experiments

 ---

 ## 💡 How to Use This Repo

-1. Start from the chapter folder you want to explore.
+1. Open the chapter you want to learn.
-2. Open the Jupyter notebook (`.ipynb`) or Python script.
+2. Run the corresponding notebook (`.ipynb`).
-3. Read the notes + run the code cells.
-4. Modify parameters, experiment, and observe results.
+3. Explore the notes, explanations, and visualizations.
+4. Experiment by modifying parameters and observing outcomes.
-5. Check the **Notes & Insights** folder for extra intuition.
+5. Check the *Notes & Insights* section for additional intuition.

 ---

 ## 🙏 Acknowledgements

-Special thanks to **Aurélien Géron** for creating one of the most practical ML books available.
+Special thanks to **Aurélien Géron** for writing one of the most clear, practical, and impactful books on Machine Learning & Deep Learning.
-This repository is purely for **learning & practice**.
+This repository is created solely for **learning and personal growth**.

 ---

 ## ⭐ Support

-If you find this useful, consider starring ⭐ the repository to support my ML learning journey!
+If you find this repository helpful, please consider **starring ⭐ it** to support my learning journey!

 ---